archphile/AthensFMRadios/README.md

 	./arf.sh

-To download all these files, use the following link:
+To download a zip that includes all these files, use the following link:

 [https://github.com/archphile/AthensFMRadios/archive/master.zip](https://github.com/archphile/AthensFMRadios/archive/master.zip)

+Now, you can unpack this file and use the m3u files with the program (ex.
+VLC) of your preference.